robbert-harms/pyschematron/README.rst

 Currently, this library only supports a pure Python mode of Schematron validation.
 In this pure Python mode we load the Schematron into an internal representation and apply that to an XML.
-The advantage of direct evaluation is that it offers superior performance compared to an XSLT transformation based evaluation.
+The advantage of this kind of direct evaluation is that it offers superior performance compared to an XSLT transformation based evaluation.
 The disadvantage is that it only supports XPath expressions and does not support XSLT functions.